codingnige/docs/Read App/getting-ready-for-up-store.md

   b. download - https://apps.apple.com/us/app/testflight/id899247664

+## Provisional Name to use before 31st of August

+ReadApp Lounge

 ## Protocol

 You can't have multiple apps with the same app id.
 Google Play Store allows multiple apps to have same app name as long as they have a different app id.